-Command Action remove prg Removes the programmer from the programmer list run selected actions Runs the selected action on the specified programmer and returns the exit code from the action sample analog channel Samples the configured analog channel with the ADC parameters you provided save_log Saves the log file save project Saves the FlashPro project save project as Saves the FlashPro project under a new project name scan chain prg Runs scan chain on a programmer select from region name Enables you to select the serialization region you want to add to the log file select libero design device Selects the Libero design device to resolve when there are two or more identical Libero design devices in the configured JTAG chain.
-This TCL command is for Libero usage only. select serial range Selects the serialization data select target device Sets the target device for programming in Single Device Programming mode self test prg Runs Self-Test on a programmer set_bsdl_file Sets a BSDL file to a non-Actel device in the chain set_chain_param Sets the chain parameters in single programming mode set debug device Identifies the device you intend to debug set_debug_programmer Identifies the programmer you want to use for debugging (if you have more than one) set device to highz Sets a disabled Microsemi or Actel device in Chain programming mode to HIGH-Z set_device_ir Sets the IR length of a non-Actel device in the chain set device name Changes the user name of a device in the chain set_device_order Sets the order of the devices in the chain to the order specified set device tck Sets the maximum TCK frequency of a non-Actel device in the chain set device type Changes the family of an Actel device in the chain set main log file Sets the FlashPro log file set prg_name Changes the user name of a programmer
+Command Action memory (NVM) pages refresh_prg_list Refreshes the programmer list remove_device Removes the device from the chain remove_non_actel_device_to_database Removes settings for non-Microsemi or non- Actel device from the device database remove_prg Removes the programmer from the programmer list run selected actions Runs the selected action on the specified programmer and returns the exit code from the action sample analog channel Samples the configured analog channel with the ADC parameters you provided save_log Saves the log file save_project Saves the FlashPro project save project as Saves the FlashPro project under a new project name scan chain prg Runs scan chain on a programmer select_from_region_name Enables you to select the serialization region you want to add to the log file select libero design device Selects the Libero design device to resolve when there are two or more identical Libero design devices in the configured JTAG chain.
+This TCL command is for Libero usage only. select serial range Selects the serialization data select_target_device Sets the target device for programming in Single Device Programming mode self_test_prg Runs Self-Test on a programmer set_bsdl_file Sets a BSDL file to a non-Actel device in the chain set chain param Sets the chain parameters in single programming mode set debug device Identifies the device you intend to debug set_debug_programmer Identifies the programmer you want to use for debugging (if you have more than one) set device to highz Sets a disabled Microsemi or Actel device in

-Command Action set programming action Selects the action for a device set programming file Sets the programming file for a device set programming mode Sets the programming mode set serialization log file Sets the log file to be used for serialization set serialization mode Sets the serialization mode update_programming_file Updates the programming file with the selected parameters
+Command Action Chain programming mode to HIGH-Z set device ir Sets the IR length of a non-Actel device in the chain set_device_name Changes the user name of a device in the chain set_device_order Sets the order of the devices in the chain to the order specified set device tck Sets the maximum TCK frequency of a non- Actel device in the chain set_device_type Changes the family of an Actel device in the chain set main log file Sets the FlashPro log file set_prg_name Changes the user name of a programmer set programming action Selects the action for a device set programming file Sets the programming file for a device set_programming_mode Sets the programming mode set serialization log file Sets the log file to be used for serialization set serialization mode Sets the serialization mode update_programming_file Updates the programming file with the selected parameters